architect/arc.codes.next/src/docs/en/guides/tutorials/single-page-apps.md

 Now all static assets in `./public` will be served from the root of your application.

-The `arc.proxy.public` function accepts an optional configuration param `spa` which will force loading `index.html` no matter what route is invoked (note however that routes defined in `.arc` will take precedence).
+The `arc.proxy.public` function accepts an optional configuration param `spa` which will force loading `index.html` no matter what route is invoked (note however that routes defined in `app.arc` will take precedence).

 ```javascript
 // src/http/get-index/index.js